gazzamc/The-Expanse-RESTful-API/README.md

 ### Automated Testing
 I did do some basic unit testing using pythons *unittest* and *nose* modules.
 These tests can be found in the `api_test.py` file.
-In order to run these tests you will need to connect to a working database to get the appropiate response that I've set, otherwise it will return `No database connected` and fail.
+In order to run these tests you will need to connect to a working database to get the appropriate response that I've set, otherwise it will return `No database connected` and fail.

 To run these tests with an appropriate database connected use the following command: